It’s Never Too Early (or Too Late) to Budget for Christmas

 Go through your list and prioritize the different expenses you foresee this holiday season.
 What’s really important and what’s a nice-to-have-but-not-necessary-to-life?

 Chances are you may have to cut something.
+The cost of things have gotten crazy in recent years.
 Few of us can manage to do everything we want to do all the time.
 Be willing to cut some things that aren’t that important.

-Prioritize and make room for the most important things.
+Prioritize and make room for the most important things for YOU.

 3. Decide on an amount to budget.